Several types of barberry naturally grow small. These dwarf varieties won’t grow into towering, thorny giants that are difficult to prune.

 Birds love barberry because these thorns provide protection from predators, especially during the nesting period.

 You’ll often find that vulnerable animals take refuge in its leaves.
 Occasionally, the seeds are gobbled up by passing birds.
 However, this is often towards the end of winter, when food is scarce.
 The berry isn’t what birds prefer!
+Add it as part of a mixed hedge for variety.

-Read more about barberry
+Read more about barberry:

 Smart tip about dwarf barberry hedges